Weather balloon: Aviation

 In 1970, an Antonov 24 operating Aeroflot Flight 1661 suffered a loss of control after striking a radiosonde in flight, resulting in the death of all 45 people on board.

 On 16 October 2025, a United Airlines flight collided with a weather balloon at cruising altitude over Utah, fracturing its windshield, releasing shards of glass into the cockpit that injured the captain's right arm, and causing an emergency descent and diversion.
 The NTSB has begun an investigation, and the company behind the weather balloon has taken measures to reduce future risk.

 There are also other ways in which weather balloons can pose a danger to aircraft, such as interfering with the pitot-static systems.

+Coverage and observational gaps

+Regions such as Africa, South America, the Southern Ocean, and the Antarctic are particularly underrepresented for weather balloon observations.
+This can lead to significant data gaps and skews in climate information, limiting understanding of the Southern Hemisphere's climate and atmospheric profile.
+This imbalance in coverage can be attributed to the steep price of weather balloon launches, (costing around 500 USD per launch), limiting access to third-world countries and limiting numbers worldwide.

+Operational and instrumental constraints

+Weather balloon performance is greatly influenced by lifting gas volume, payload mass, as well as weather conditions.
+Where the balloon is launched and user experience can affect mission success as well, making it hard to get consistent results.
+The completeness of upper-air observations is reliant on the maximum altitude the balloon reaches.
+This means if a balloon bursts prematurely or insufficient ascent height is reached the upwards extent of temperature and humidity measurements will be limited, which is a big issue for climate networks like GRUAN that rely on this information.

 Environmental issues

-While weather forecasting is increasingly reliant on satellites and radar technology, it still heavily involves the use of weather balloons.
+While weather forecasting relies increasingly on satellites and radar technology, it still uses weather balloons.
 These devices, launched from thousands of stations worldwide, ascend into the atmosphere to collect meteorological data.
 The United States, for example, releases approximately 76,600 balloons annually (an average of around 210 per day), while Canada launches 22,000.